viggou/praia/README.md

 * Pipe operator (`|>`) with filter, map, each, sort, keys, values
 * Lambdas (`lam{ x in x * 2 }`)
+* Generators with `yield`, lazy iteration, and `for-in` integration
-* Classes with inheritance, super, this
+* Classes with inheritance, super, this, operator overloading
 * Enums and integer types (64-bit)
 * Error handling with try/catch/throw and `ensure` (early-exit guard)
 * String interpolation (`"%{name} is %{age}"`), regex, 14 string methods